tedklin/pathviz/README.md

 # pathviz

-The goal of ***pathviz*** is to serve as a growing hub for concrete implementations and intuitive visualizations of classic algorithms related to path planning.
+This project aims to serve as a growing hub for concrete implementations and intuitive visualizations of classic algorithms related to path planning.

 The algorithms implemented here have been covered thoroughly in literature, as well as in various motion / path planning courses whose material is freely available online.
-In particular, ***Principles of Robot Motion (Choset, et al)*** and ***Computational Geometry (de Berg, et al)*** served as this project's primary reference books.
+In particular, ***Principles of Robot Motion (Choset, et al)*** and ***Computational Geometry (de Berg, et al)*** served as my primary reference texts.

-This project is not intended to be a standalone reference; instead it focuses on providing a visual supplement to well-known algorithms.
+*pathviz* is not intended to be a standalone reference; instead it focuses on providing a visual supplement to well-known algorithms.
 At most, each algorithm will come with a brief snippet of pseudocode to remind readers of what it does.
 Complete information can be found in the aforementioned books.

+Dependencies:
+- ROS Melodic
+- rviz
+- [graphlib](https://github.com/tedklin/back-to-basics/tree/master/algorithms/graphlib) (A separate library I wrote for more general fundamental graph theory)

 ## Lee's rotational plane sweep algorithm

-for visibility graph construction
+*for visibility graph construction*

 ### Pseudocode